 - One year at English universities usually costs about 9250 pounds in tuition fees.
 I know, it’s a ridiculous amount… As a European student, I am still able to get a loan from the English government.
 I don’t get any maintenance loans, so with the help of my parents and my part-time job I pay for my rent, food, etc. The loan I have with the English government only has to be paid back one I earn over a certain threshold every year and if I haven’t paid it back in 30(?) years I won’t have to pay back the rest.
 It’s a weird system, but it’s quite doable in my opinion.
 I’m not sure how things will change once the UK leaves the EU, because I don’t think EU students will still be able to get the tuition loans, but maybe you can get some kind of loan from your home country that contributes to the fees you have to pay in England.

-I am starting my third and last year at the university in September and I am very excited about it.
 I definitely think the access to HE course has helped me perform better at university because I got used to the English standards in essays and exercised me to study in my second language.
-So far I’ve enjoyed my university experience so much.
-I love my course, I love living in Manchester, I love the friends I’ve made and I’m very happy to be able to do what I love!
+I loved my course, I love living in Manchester, I love the friends I’ve made and I’m very happy to be able to do what I love!